bmoreonrails/rails_tutorial/_chapters/chapter_10.md

       We'll want to do something similiar for book reviews.

   1. Using the books index as an example, add an unordered list to the `show` template with the book's reviews.

+      Add the unordered list before the "Edit book" link.
 For each review, add a list item with the review's body.
 {% endlist %}
 {% endsteps %}